Nonformal learning: Formal and informal learning

 UNESCO focuses on the flexibility of non formal education and how it allows for more personalised learning.
 This type of education is open to any personality, age, origin, and irrespective of their personal interest.

 Non-formal learning: see definition above.

 Contested definitions

-If there is no clear distinction between formal and in-formal learning where is the room for non-formal learning.
+If there is no clear distinction between formal and informal learning where is the room for non-formal learning.
 It is a contested issue with numerous definitions given.
 The following are some the competing theories.

 "It is difficult to make a clear distinction between formal and informal learning as there is often a crossover between the two."
-(McGivney, 1999, p1).